WINTER SPRINKLER BAN

 1 June to 31 August

-Between the 1st of June and the 31st of August, a full winter sprinkler ban is in effect.
+Between 1 June and 31 August a full winter sprinkler ban is in effect.
 This means you are not permitted to water your lawn and gardens using a scheme or bore water sprinkler system during this time.
-You can water your garden using a hose and you can test your sprinkler systems and flush your bores, however it is best to minimise this and let the winter rains take care of your garden for you.
+You can water your garden using a hose and you can test your sprinkler systems and flush your bores; however it is best to minimise this and let the winter rains take care of your garden for you.
 Remember that there are financial penalties if you are found irrigating during the winter sprinkler ban.

 If you need further information on the winter sprinkler ban, including what is and is not permitted, visit the Water Corporation or the Department of Water websites or contact the City of Belmont on 9477 7222.